data-integrations/jira-plugins/docs/Jira-streamingsource.md

 If both username and password are not set, JIRA will be accessed via anonymous user.

 ### Advanced

+**Track Updates:** If enabled, source will track updates of issues, not only their creations.

 **Filter Mode:** Mode which specifies which issues to fetch.
 Possible values are: